 Why I Won’t Play Into the Rescue vs Breeder Debate

-- Being negative & judgmental is a horrible way to make your point
+- Being judgmental is the worst way to make a point.

 I believe good rescues & good breeders both hold a place in helping us make good decisions when it comes to choosing the right dog.